 5. Avoid the hair of the dog – no matter what they say, more alcohol is really not the answer.

-6. Now you need more than just water – coconut water, a sports drink or a rehydration drink will help restore your hydration levels.
-You can make your own rehydration drink by dissolving a tablespoon of sugar and a teaspoon of salt in a pint of water and sip throughout the morning.
+6. Now you need more than just water – a sports drink or a rehydration drink will help restore your hydration levels.
+You can make your own rehydration drink by dissolving six level teaspoons of sugar and half a level teaspoon of salt in a litre of water and sip throughout the day.
+An oral rehydration solution like this, sipped slowly, may help you replace not just the water you’ve lost but the sugars and essential salts as well.

-7. Limit caffeine – you may be desperate for that caffeine pick-me-up but drinking too many cups of tea or coffee will only aggravate hydration levels – so stick to one cuppa until you’re feeling yourself again.
+7. Limit caffeine – you may be desperate for that caffeine pick-me-up but drinking too many cups of tea or coffee will only make dehydration worse – so stick to one cuppa until you’re feeling yourself again.

 8. Tuck in to a nourishing breakfast – it’s the best way to replace the vitamins and minerals that your body will have lost as it worked hard to process the alcohol.
 If you can’t face food, even a bowl of breakfast cereal fortified with folate and iron should help to redress some of the damage and lift your energy levels.
 Alternatively, if your stomach is up for it opt for B-rich wholegrains like a piece of wholemeal toast with a poached or scrambled egg, some grilled tomatoes and mushrooms and finish with a glass of orange juice.